-With electric vans now being as sustainable, easy-to-drive, and noise-free as any other electric vehicle, major shared mobility services have recently diversified their fleet and increased their revenue by “going XL”.
+With large electric vans now being as sustainable, easy-to-drive, and noise-free as any other electric vehicle, major shared mobility services have recently diversified their fleet and increased their revenue by “going XL”.

 January 21, 2022 The “XL” has been a major trend over the last year in shared mobility and is definitely here to stay.
 Vehicles are going bigger as market demand grows stronger and more diversified.
 As our Customer Success Director Fabien Rebiffé puts it-